thecmart/manuals/BLANK APP with FIREBASE UI LOGIN and CHAT SDK ATTACHED.md

 12. Click the **Gradle Sync** Button again.

 13. At this point you must decide whether you would like to integrate Chat SDK into the App or not.
-If you wish to do so, then skip ahead to section **25**.
+If you wish to do so, then skip ahead to step **25**.
 If not, then keep following the next 2 steps, and then you are done.

 14. Run the app and click on the sign in button when the app launches.
 Select your preferred login account when the option **Continue with** comes up.
 When you click on **Save**.
 When the smart lock option comes up, make sure you click **SAVE PASSWORD, or else it will not work!**